 - Prescription drugs, whether narcotics, painkillers, or substances that have medical applications

-A felony offense means you are at risk of more than a year of prison.
+A misdemeanor offense means you are at risk of more than a year of prison.
 Unlike other states, which typically prescribe a sentencing range for judges to choose your penalty from, California does not.

 If you are caught in possession of drugs you will face felony charges and a litany of potential punishments.
 Everything from the amount of drugs you had on you to your criminal history could play a role in determining your ultimate sentence if you are found guilty.